chigkim/VOCR/readme.md

 # Welcome to VOCR
 **WARNING**: USE AT YOUR OWN RISK!
 This is in alpha cycle.
 Many things may not work and change frequently without notice.

+If you're using earlier MacOS than Catalina 10.15, please use the older [VOCR with tesseract.](https://github.com/chigkim/VOCR/tree/tesseract)

 VOCR is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, expressed or implied, of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Please see the [GNU General Public License](http://www.gnu.org/licenses/) for more details.

 ## ***HIGHLY EXPERIMENTAL***